Chapter 5: Mr. Stark, You Might Wanna Check Your Brain

 I stared at him, momentarily speechless.
 Was that supposed to be a compliment?
 "Wow.
 Really?
 That's your pitch?
 Mr. Stark, you might want to work on your proposal skills."

 He moved to the leather sofa, settling into it with the casual grace of a predator at rest.
-Even just sitting there, he exuded an aura of absolute control that made me painfully aware of how out of my depth I was.
+Even just sitting there, he exuded an aura of absolute control that made me painfully aware of how out of my depth I was—especially in my current undressed state.
 "It's simple.
 Let's make a deal."

 A deal?
 With Brandon Stark?
 My mind flashed back to all the whispered stories I'd heard about his business dealings - about how no one ever came out ahead when making deals with him.
 "A deal?"
-I backed away until I felt the cool glass of the window behind me.
+I pulled my knees to my chest, keeping the sheet securely wrapped around me.
 "This isn't a merger or acquisition, Mr. Stark.
 This is marriage we're talking about."

 "I need a wife."
 He stated it like he was discussing the weather.
 "And you're perfect for the position."